filamentphp/filamentphp.com/README.md

-# Filament Plugin Directory — Archived
+# Filament Website & Plugin Directory — Archived

 Hey there! 👋

 Thanks for stopping by.
-This repository has served us well over the years as the home of the Filament plugin directory, but we've moved on to something better.
+This repository has served us well over the years as the home of the Filament website and plugin directory, but we've moved on to something better.

 **We now have a proper admin UI on the new Filament website** that handles plugin submissions and updates.
 No more pull requests, no more Markdown files, no more waiting for reviews on GitHub.
 It's a much smoother experience for everyone.